19 October 2022

 DiGA is just the beginning – Q&A with Michał Ryś from ABAStroke

-We could (and we will!) tell you more about the project, but here we want to focus on why ABAStroke decided to pursue the DiGA path.
-In a quick Q&A with Michal Rys, the CEO and co-founder of the startup, we dive deeper into the subject of digital health applications.
-We also explore how legislation in more and more countries brings on new opportunities for app creators, patients, and… entire healthcare systems!
+In a quick Q&A with Michal Ryś, the CEO and co-founder of the startup, we dive deeper into the subject of digital health applications.
+We also explore how legislation in more and more countries brings on new opportunities for app creators, patients, and... entire healthcare systems!

 And even though the COVID-19 pandemic has been nothing to be happy about, it – without a doubt – led to the biggest breakthroughs and sped everything up.
 People have been, quite literally, forced to start using digital healthcare solutions, which caused the biggest entry barrier to burst.
 Digital health applications stopped being perceived as gadgets for tech geeks and started to be seen as fully-fledged solutions in the medical sector.